LMUnit: Fine-grained Evaluation with Natural Language Unit Tests: Abstract

 \section{Abstract}

 As language models become integral to critical workflows, assessing their behavior remains a fundamental challenge -- human evaluation is costly and noisy, while automated metrics provide only coarse, difficult-to-interpret signals.
 We introduce \textbf{natural language unit tests}, a paradigm that decomposes response quality into explicit, testable criteria, along with a unified scoring model, \textbf{\lmunit{}}, which combines multi-objective training across preferences, direct ratings, and natural language rationales.
-Through controlled human studies, we show this paradigm significantly improves inter-annotator agreement and enables more effective LLM development workflows. \lmunit{} achieves state-of-the-art performance on evaluation benchmarks (FLASK, BigGenBench) and competitive results on RewardBench.
+Through controlled human studies, we show this paradigm significantly improves inter-annotator agreement and enables more effective LLM development workflows. \lmunit{} achieves stateof-the-art performance on evaluation benchmarks including FLASK, BigGenBench, and RewardBench 2, while maintaining competitive results on the original RewardBench.
 These results validate both our proposed paradigm and scoring model, suggesting a promising path forward for language model evaluation and development.
+Our code has been released at \url{https://github.com/ContextualAI/LMUnit} with an MIT license.